 - Instrumentation for cost-effective characterization of sites and devices

-- Modeling and monitoring of environmental effects from tidal energy device operation
+- Modeling and monitoring of environmental effects from tidal energy devices operation

-- Optimization of arrays with respect to device orientation and placement
+- Optimization of tidal energy arrays with respect to device orientation and placement

 - Improved reliability and survavibility of devices through use of advanced composites